 Types of Seabed Foundations

-The foundation concept selection and detail design of these systems are dependent on local seabed conditions, size and weight of the component (manifold, PLET/PLEM, In-line sleds, UTA, SDU, Xmas tree and spools).
+The foundation concept selection and detail design of these systems are dependent on local seabed conditions, size and weight of the component (manifold, FLET, PLET, PLEM, In-line sleds, HIPPS, SSIV, EDU, UTA, SDU, Xmas tree and spools).
 In addition, technical requirement from codes and standards and the Field Operators own preferences and requirements are design drivers.

 The most common types of foundations are suction anchors (either single or in clusters normally a 4-pod), skirted foundations (with or without piling) and gravity-based foundation structures.